1. Risk Management System

 (6) Pharmaceutical Manufacturing and Sales Business

-Although manufacturing or raw materials may be affected in the event of stagnation or delays in the procurement and manufacturing processes arising from disasters and pandemics, the Group has formulated a business continuity plan (BCP) to minimize the impact.
+In addition, manufacturing or raw materials may be affected in the event of stagnation or delays in the procurement and manufacturing processes arising from disasters and pandemics.

 (7) Impairment Losses